-Nesting in Premiere Pro is very simple, and this tutorial will teach you all the basics of nesting.
+Nesting a sequence in Premiere Pro is very simple, and this tutorial will teach you all the basics of nesting.
 Using nested sequences in editing workflows, however, is the creative part.
-There are many practical and organizational benefits to nesting, so check out the workflow tips to start taking advantage of it in your edits.
+Nesting has many practical and organizational benefits, so check out the workflow tips to take advantage of them in your edits.
+Don’t worry; we’ll also show you how to unnest in Premiere Pro.
 Let’s dive in!

 Part 1: What is Nesting & Why Should You Use it

-It’s easier to perform a task on a single instance than repeat the same task on multiple instances.
-Combining the multiple instances within a container and then performing the task just once is not only more organized, it’s also more efficient.
-This is the basic theory of nesting in Premiere Pro, and understanding it in this way will help you identify when to use nesting in your editing workflow.
+It’s easier to perform a task on a single instance than repeat it on multiple instances.
+Combining multiple instances within a container and then performing the task just once is more organized and more efficient.
+This is the basic theory of Premiere Pro nesting, and understanding it in this way will help you identify when to use nesting in your editing workflow.

 More technically, nesting in Premiere Pro reduces multiple clips into a single “clip” in the timeline.
-Both video and audio clips can be nested together, whether they’re side-by-side or stacked on different tracks.
+Video and audio clips can be nested side-by-side or stacked on different tracks.

 However, it’s important to distinguish that nesting creates a new sequence in your project.
-Nested sequences allow editors to edit or add effects to all the clips in the sequence.
-Nested sequences can live inside other sequences, and can also contain other nested sequences inside them (a nest within a nest within a nest, etc.).
+Premiere Pro Nested sequences allow editors to edit or add effects to all the clips in the sequence.
+In addition, nested sequences can live inside other sequences and contain different nested sequences (a nest within a nest).

 Part 2: How to Nest Clips in Premiere Pro CC

-When a nested sequence is created, it will have the same specifications (resolution, frame rate, etc.) as the current sequence.
+When you create a nested sequence in Premiere Pro, it will have the exact specifications (resolution, frame rate, etc.) as the current sequence.
 It will begin at the first frame of the first selected clip in the timeline and end on the last one.
 It won’t be linked to the parent sequence, and the timecode won’t correlate like a sub-sequence.

-Note: Nesting high-resolution media (larger than your sequence resolution) will rasterize your footage.
-Scaling up the nested sequence will pixelate the image.
+Note: Nesting media that’s larger than your sequence resolution) will rasterize your footage, and scaling up the nested sequence will pixelate the image.
 Consider this before nesting your clips.

 - Select clips by clicking and dragging the selection box around them.
-Or, hold shift while clicking on clips.
-Be careful not to accidentally select something that should not be nested!
+Or, hold Shift while clicking on clips.
+Be careful not to select something that should not be nested accidentally!

 - Right-click on any selected clip in the timeline and choose Nest.

 - Name your nested sequence following whatever naming convention you use.
 In general, the more descriptive and specific the name, the better.
-Don’t forget to organize your new nested sequence in the Project panel.
+Remember to organize your new nested sequence in the Project panel.

 - The nested sequence will replace the selected clips in the timeline.

 Note: The video thumbnail will show the top-most video clip or highest video track number in the nested sequence.
-Audio waveforms, on the other hand, will show the top-most audio clip or the lowest audio track number.
+On the other hand, Audio waveforms will show the top-most audio clip or the lowest audio track number.

 Part 3: Working with Nests in Premiere Pro